NBISweden/excelerate-demonstrator-4.3/README.md

 ```
 Note that if the variables are not specified as arguments, terraform will ask the user for them.

+For cases where the cloud provider do not have domain names registered for the
+public IP numbers, it is possible to explicitly set the domain name via the
+variable `fqdn`.
+Then it is necessary to create a DNS record pointing to the IP
+number.
+This can be carried out by the installation script by specifying an
+additional DNS update script via the variable `dnsupdatescript`.

-Terraform will then spin up a VM based on Centos 7, attach a public IP number
+Upon `apply`, terraform will spin up a VM based on Centos 7, attach a public IP number
 and apply some network rules.
 The details of this can be found in `main.tf`.

 Finally the gridftp server is installed, equipped with a